Cambridge is unusual in offering a broad Engineering degree, which specialises only in later years.

 All applicants for Engineering across the University will be asked to sit a pre-interview written assessment at their school, college or local testing centre in October.
 These will form part of our holistic assessment of candidates' achievements, abilities and potential and are no more, and no less, important than any of the other pieces of information considered during the admissions process.
 Registration for this assessment closes at the end of September.
 Further information can be found on the University website.

-At Peterhouse, there will be one online interview of approximately 45 minutes, during which one or more technical problems will be discussed.
+At Peterhouse, there will be one in-person interview for all candidates based for educational purposes in the UK or Ireland.
+Overseas candidates will be interviewed online.
+In both cases, the interview will last approximately 40 minutes, during which one or more technical problems will be discussed.
 The problems have no concise answer; we expect to hear candidates’ considered views, but we will also give some prompting and hence assess how new ideas are absorbed.
 It is recognised that the way and order in which material is covered by different schools varies, and applicants will not be disadvantaged by this.
 No special preparation is necessary for the interview beyond what candidates already do at school.

 Several universities have engineering admissions tests and interviews that involve solving problems.
 If you want to practise solving problems relevant to engineering in general, you may wish to visit i-want-to-study-engineering.org.